MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

     The function couldn't be executed successfully.
 Pass a mineralWeights param in the query string or in the request body for a personalized response.
     ```

-1. Call the Function by calling the Function-URL with required parameters in a browser.
-Call following URL:
+1. Call the function by calling the Function-URL with required parameters in a browser.
+Call the following URL:

     ```text
     https://<your_function_app_name>.azurewebsites.net/api/splitweights?mineralWeights=5,11,8,7,1,1